monch1962/cypress-cucumber-docker/README.md

 Results are captured in JUnit format, and written both to file and to the console

 ## Instructions

+### Setting up to run tests inside containers
-To build a container image
+To build a container image locally

 `$ docker build . -t ccd`